 And while clients will be assessing you at the start, and throughout the project, you should also be looking at them with a critical eye to determine whether the job is the right fit for your business.

 This process can be challenging if you’ve never done it before.
-Luckily we’ve shared a model used by one Shopify Plus Expert agency that focuses on six primary aspects of a client relationship you should evaluate for fit.
+Luckily we’ve shared a model used by one Shopify Plus Partner agency that focuses on six primary aspects of a client relationship you should evaluate for fit.
 It includes:

 - Technical fit — The simplest way to measure if you should continue working on project comes down to whether or not you actually have the technical capabilities to meet their requirements.
 In a lot of cases, problems arise between clients and freelancers when they think you can deliver one thing and the reality is far different.